sen-tou/stvbyr-tech/content/blog/mount-volumes-with-sshfs-in-manjaro-from-synology.md

   |_ id_ed25519_keyless.pub
 ```

-Now lets use `sshfs` to mount our volume.
+Lets use `sshfs` to mount the volume.

-I used the `sshfs` command to test some scenarios for myself but I jump that part
+I used the `sshfs` command to test some scenarios for myself but I skipped that
+part here
 because this is not topic of that post.
-I encourage you to do the same.
+I encourage you to tinker a little.

-In order to mount a folder from my synology on boot we have to add it to
+In order to mount a folder from my synology on boot I had to add it to
 `/etc/fstab`.
-This was by far the "funniest" part as debugging this was a pain.
+This was by far the "funniest" part as debugging this was a little
+cumbersome.
 After a lot of attempts I came up with this config (There is no
 linebreak by the way).

 ```txt